We offer a fast path to

-implementing new user-friendly phone and tablet views – without requiring a responsive design
+evolving your existing web sites to new user-friendly phone and tablet views, without requiring a responsive design

-rewrite – that will enable your in-house staff to get you to mobile in likely the most
+rewrite (the conventional wisdom).
+We think our product will enable your in-house staff to get you to mobile in likely the most

 concise way possible.